obsidiandynamics/socketx/README.md

 compile 'com.obsidiandynamics.socketx:socketx-core:0.1.0'
 ```

-The import above only gets you the Socket.x API.
+The import above only gets you the Socket.x core API.
 In addition, you'll need to import at least one provider.
 We recommend Undertow, purely due to its blistering performance and solid standards-compliance.
 ```groovy
 compile 'com.obsidiandynamics.socketx:socketx-undertow:0.1.0'
 ```

 ## Basic 'echo' app
-The following Java snippet demonstrates a basic client/server 'echo' app.
+The following Java snippet demonstrates a basic client/server 'echo' app - sending a message from the client to the server and receiving a response.
 The complete sample code is located in `examples/src/main/java/sample/echo`.
 ```java
 XServer<?> server = UndertowServer
     .factory()